 Are you looking for a way to combine education with outdoor fun?
 Then plan a visit to the Blenheim-Gilboa Pumped Storage Power Project in North Blenheim, just 40 miles southwest of Albany on the Schoharie Creek in the northern Catskill Mountains.
 Our power project and admission-free Visitors Center have a deliberately low profile amidst spectacular scenery, historic settings and a developed state park.

 Word and Image Gallery, at Bright Hill is a gallery dedicated to the integration of language and visual art.
-We host the Speaking the Words Festivals and Tours featuring more than 400 writers and offer writing and the visual arts to more than 600 children and 300 adults in its popular Word Thursdays Literary Workshops for Kids and Adults.
+Bright Hill hosts the Speaking the Words Festivals and Tours featuring more than 400 writers and offer writing and the visual arts to more than 600 children and 300 adults in its popular Word Thursdays Literary Workshops for Kids and Adults.
 Visit us on Mondays, Tuesdays, Wednesday mornings and other event times.

 The Catskill Community Players is a community theater group founded in 1974 with the purpose of “promoting and presenting theater in the community”.
 Based in upstate New York’s Delaware County, its membership is drawn from the communities of South Kortright, Hobart, Stamford, Jefferson, Delhi, Franklin, Oneonta, and surrounding areas.